Coolroo/RootTTSLeague/README.md

 # RootTTSLeague
-Root TTS League App Script
+Script for compiling data for the Root TTS League: https://rootttsleague.coolroo.ca